perguth/fxos-proposal_history-ui/README.md

 Let's call `{ App 3 }` our most recent "`future entry`" and allow for endlessly deep nesting.

-**Related question:**
-Can the constraint be dropped, that the home screen has to be activated, in order to create a new future entry?
-Maybe we should create a fitting JavaScript API to do that programmatically?

 ***

 * [Discussion Issue](https://github.com/pguth/fxos-proposal_history-ui/issues/1)